 owner.
 This is important, as we need to be able to programmatically add other maintainers via that user.
 That's it.

-To help maintainers discover your project, you can put one of our badges in your README:
+To help members discover your project, you can put one of our badges in your README: